Moana (2026 film)

-Moana is an upcoming American musical adventure film that is a live-action adaptation of Disney's 2016 animated film Moana, and the third installment in the Moana franchise.
-It is being directed by Thomas Kail from a screenplay by Jared Bush and Dana Ledoux Miller, and produced by Dwayne Johnson, Hiram and Dany Garcia, Beau Flynn and songwriter Lin-Manuel Miranda.
-It stars Catherine Laga'aia in her film debut as Moana and Johnson reprising his role as Maui from the animated films.
+Moana is a 2026 American adventure film and a live-action adaptation of Disney Animation's 2016 film.
+As the overall third installment and the first live-action film in the Moana franchise, the film was directed by Thomas Kail and written by Jared Bush and Dana Ledoux Miller.
+It was produced by Dwayne Johnson, Hiram Garcia, Dany Garcia, Beau Flynn, and songwriter Lin-Manuel Miranda.
+The film stars Johnson (reprising his role as Maui from the animated films), Rena Owen, John Tui, Frankie Adams, Jemaine Clement (reprising his role as Tamatoa from the animated films) and Catherine Laga'aia in her film debut as the title character.

-Development of a live-action Moana film was announced by Johnson in April 2023.
-Kail was hired as director in May of the same year and Lagaʻaia was announced in the title role in June 2024, along with the main supporting cast.
+Development of a live-action Moana film was announced by Johnson in April 2023, with Kail hired as director in the following May.
+Laga'aia was announced in the title role in June 2024, along with the main supporting cast.
 Principal photography occurred in Atlanta and Hawaii between July and November 2024.
+With a production budget of $250 million, Moana is one of the most expensive films ever made.

-Moana is scheduled to be released by Walt Disney Studios Motion Pictures in the United States on July 10, 2026.
+Moana was released by Walt Disney Studios Motion Pictures in the United States on July 10, 2026.
+The film has grossed $323 million worldwide, and received mixed to negative reviews from critics.